W. E. B. Du Bois: The Crisis

 NAACP leaders offered Du Bois the position of Director of Publicity and Research.
-He accepted the job in the summer of 1910, and moved to New York after resigning from Atlanta University.
+He accepted the job in the summer of 1910 and moved to New York after resigning from Atlanta University.
 His primary duty was editing the NAACP's monthly magazine, which he named The Crisis.
-The first issue appeared in November 1910, and Du Bois wrote that its aim was to set out "those facts and arguments which show the danger of race prejudice, particularly as manifested today toward colored people".
-The journal was phenomenally successful, and its circulation would reach 100,000 in 1920.
-Typical articles in the early editions polemics against the dishonesty and parochialism of black churches, and discussions on the Afrocentric origins of Egyptian civilization.
-Du Bois's African-centered view of ancient Egypt was in direct opposition to many Egyptologists of his day, including Flinders Petrie, whom Du Bois had met a conference.
+The first issue appeared in November 1910, and Du Bois wrote that it aimed to set out "those facts and arguments which show the danger of race prejudice, particularly as manifested today toward colored people".
+The journal was phenomenally successful, and its circulation reached 100,000 in 1920.
+Typical articles in the early editions were polemics against the dishonesty and parochialism of black churches, and discussions on the Afrocentric origins of Egyptian civilization.
+Du Bois's African-centered view of ancient Egypt was in direct opposition to many Egyptologists of his day, including Flinders Petrie, whom Du Bois had met at a conference.

-A 1911 Du Bois editorial helped initiate a nationwide push to induce the Federal government to outlaw lynching.
+A 1911 Du Bois editorial helped initiate a nationwide push to induce the federal government to outlaw lynching.
 Du Bois, employing the sarcasm he frequently used, commented on a lynching in Pennsylvania: "The point is he was black.
 Blackness must be punished.
 Blackness is the crime of crimes ...
 It is therefore necessary, as every white scoundrel in the nation knows, to let slip no opportunity of punishing this crime of crimes.
 Of course if possible, the pretext should be great and overwhelming – some awful stunning crime, made even more horrible by the reporters' imagination.
-Failing this, mere murder, arson, barn burning or impudence may do."Quote from "Triumph", The Crisis, 2 (September 1911), p.
+Failing this, mere murder, arson, barn burning or impudence may do."Quote from "Triumph", The Crisis, Vol. 2, No. 5 (September 1911), p.
 195.The Crisis carried Du Bois editorials supporting the ideals of unionized labor but denouncing its leaders' racism; blacks were barred from membership.
 Du Bois also supported the principles of the Socialist Party of America (he held party membership from 1910 to 1912), but he denounced the racism demonstrated by some socialist leaders.
 Frustrated by Republican president Taft's failure to address widespread lynching, Du Bois endorsed Democratic candidate Woodrow Wilson in the 1912 presidential race, in exchange for Wilson's promise to support black causes.